cwendorf/Sourcebook/Calculations/statistical-tables/normal.md

-## Methods: Standard Normal Distribution
+## Calculations: Standard Normal Distribution

 ### Values of the Standard Normal Distribution